U.S. Muslim Advocacy Group Says Trump Is Responsible For Rise In Islamophobia That Led To New Zealand Attack

 — MSNBC (@MSNBC) March 15, 2019

-This is not the first time a deadly attack has had a direct link to Donald Trump’s rhetoric.
-Last year, an ardent Trump supporter from Florida allegedly mailed bombs to several of the politicians and media members who frequently come under attack by Trump on Twitter and at campaign rallies.
+This is not the first time a deadly attack has had an alleged link to Donald Trump’s rhetoric.
+Last year, an ardent Trump supporter from Florida allegedly mailed bombs to several politicians and media members who frequently come under attack by Trump on Twitter and at campaign rallies.
 Trump has also been blamed for inflaming racial tension that includes a number of violent clashes, most notably the protests in Charlottesville that left one person dead and many others injures as the white supremacists who gathered to protest the removal of Confederate statue had violent clashes with counter-protesters.

 Donald Trump issued a statement offering condolences to the victims of Friday’s attack in New Zealand, though The Daily Beast noted he broke from other world leaders by failing to mention terrorism or condemn the hatred that led to the attack.